AhmedIssawy/Installments-mangement-system-warehouse/Readme.md

 - 💰 Payment logging and remaining balance tracking

-🔐 Role-Based Access Control (RBAC) only admin rightnow
+- 🔐 Role-Based Access Control (RBAC) only admin rightnow

-🛡️ Secure authentication with JWT and cookies
+- 🛡️ Secure authentication with JWT and cookies

-📈 Admin dashboard for analytics and reports
+- 📈 Admin dashboard for analytics and reports

-🐳 Docker-based development environment
+- 🐳 Docker-based development environment

-🧠 Backend built with MongoDB & Node.js
+- 🧠 Backend built with MongoDB & Node.js

-⚡ Optimized with caching using Redis & rate limiting
+- ⚡ Optimized with caching using Redis

 ## 🛠️ Tech Stack